Medications for Celiac Disease

 Possible side effects of long-term use include:

-If you experience any of these side effects, continue the medications, but contact your doctor.
+If you experience any of these side effects, contact your doctor.
+It is important to keep taking the medications until you talk to your doctor.

 In addition, these drugs can cause more serious medical problems, including immunosuppression and